TAU-CGL/rplidar_recorder/README.md

 * Insert 4x M2x20mm screws through the base
 * Pad each screw with two M3 nuts, and tighten with one M2 nut
+    * We recommed using pliers to tighten the M2 nuts.
 * Place the raspberry pi, through the screws, and tighen with another M2 nut
 * Connect the LiDAR to the top plate with 4x M2x10mm screws
+    * Depening on the printer's settings, the holes can be rather narrow
+    * You can use the screwdriver to make the gap less tight
+    * You may also use the pliers to "guide" the screw
 * Connect the top plate to the bottom plate with 4x M3x12mm screws